 Another approach to gene therapy is to increase or decrease the activities of certain genes by modifying chemical reactions in the cell that control gene expression.
 For example, modifying a chemical reaction called methylation can change the function of a gene, causing it to increase or decrease production of certain proteins or to produce different kinds of proteins.
 Such methods are being tried experimentally to treat certain cancers.

 Gene therapy is also being studied experimentally in transplantation surgery.
 By altering the genes of the transplanted organs to make them more compatible with the recipient’s genes, the organ recipient is less likely to reject the transplanted organ.
 Thus, the recipient may not need to receive drugs that suppress the immune system, which can have serious side effects.
-However, this type of treatment is usually unsuccessful.
+However, so far, this type of treatment is usually unsuccessful.